 Properties of the antique oval picture frame

-- Section width cm 8.5
+Section width cm 9.5

-- Rabbet cm 1
+Rabbet cm 1

-Baroque oval frame decorations
+Antique oval picture frame decorations

 The carving of this antique oval picture frame is in wood pulp.
-We prepare it using powdered wood, glues, and solvents.
-First, we insert it manually into the molds, then we extract it and we mount it on the frame.
-When dry, we can carve it and gild it by using our master’s touch.
+We prepare this innovative material using recycled wood, glue, and solvents.
+First, we insert it manually into the molds, then we extract and mount it on the frame.
+When it gets dry, we carve and gild it by using our master’s touch.

-This procedure saves many hours of work and lets us obtain an extraordinary result.

-You can watch a video of the full carving process following this link to our Youtube Channel: Wood pulp carving
+This procedure saves many hours of manual work and lets us obtain extraordinary results.
+Watch a video of the full carving process following this link to our Youtube Channel: Wood pulp carving

 “Patina” is an Italian word that refers to how dark and old look to be the frame.
 Apart from dark gold, the age of a frame is determined by a few cracks and tiny broken parts all around the sides.
 For this purpose, our gilder hits its surfaces with some kinds of stones.